 When observing noise near the exit of the nozzle, it exhibits broadband behavior; this is where the sound pressure fluctuations are non-periodic in nature with relatively random phase and amplitude [12].
-If one were to imagine an axis running through the center of the exit of the nozzle, and angularly deviate from said axis between 20° - 90°, one would find that the overall sound pressure level of such noise is predominant the less one deviates from the axis.
+If one were to imagine an axis running through the center of the exit of the nozzle, and angularly deviate from said axis between $20^{\circ} - 90^{\circ}$, one would find that the overall sound pressure level of such noise is predominant the less one deviates from the axis; an image describing this can be found below (Figure 4) and its results can be located ahead as well (Figure 5).
 Therefore, the shape of the nozzle, along with the components which cover or surround the exit of the nozzle must be arranged and oriented in a fashion as to reduce such effects.

-One possible solution would be to design the nozzle's grill cover with a wedge-shaped wiring structure, i.e. the wiring spokes would be triangular in shape with the pointed-end facing the inside of the hair-dryer, while its flat base faces the outside of the hair dryer.
-If the angle of the triangular-shaped spokes are oriented at 45°, extra unwanted noise can be potentially deflected away from the user's ear; prior research has shown that at a 45° angle from the center axis reduces the overall sound pressure level by approximately 5 decibels with respect to the results displayed from a 20° angle.
+Figure 4: Image of positional angular and non-dimensional measurement locations of hair dryer of the hair dryer.
+If the angle of the triangular-shaped spokes is oriented at 45° , extra unwanted noise can be potentially deflected away from the user's ear; prior research has shown that at a 45° angle from the center axis reduces the overall sound pressure level by approximately 5 decibels with respect to the results displayed from a 20° angle.